mixxxdj/manual/source/chapters/livebroadcasting.rst

   has configured the server to support UTF-8 metadata.
 * **Dynamically update Ogg Vorbis metadata**: Due to flaws in some streaming clients, updating Ogg Vorbis metadata dynamically can cause listener glitches and disconnections.
 Check this box to update the metadata anyway.
+Some players that listeners can use have bugs that can cause audio glitches or disconnections when the Ogg Vorbis metadata is updated dynamically.
+If this is not a problem, you can enable this checkbox.
 * **Stream name**: So, what's the name of your show?
 * **Website**: The website you would like your listeners to visit.
 * **Description**: Enter your DJ name and a short tagline.